Lessons from a simple medical procedure, a tonsillectomy.

 Operating Room—anesthesia seemed anything but ordinary and easy.

-The morning of my son’s surgery gave me deeper levels of
+The morning of my son’s medical procedure gave me deeper levels of

 compassion for parents whose children are considered medically fragile, who